 It’s true that targeting Millennial men is different from targeting Gen X and Boomers (at least until Millennial men start having kids).
 But that’s not really because Millennial men are weird.
 It actually has more to do with their levels of exposure.

-In this post, I want to identify eight important traits of Millennial men that you can leverage this holiday season during your campaigns.
+In this post, I want to identify a handful of really important traits of Millennial men that you can leverage this holiday season during your campaigns.
 And when the shopping frenzy comes to an end, you can lean on these same traits to refine your marketing strategies during the Super Bowl and on into March Madness.

 Trait #1: Millennial Men Have Access to Tons of Information